 King Hezekiah loved the Lord.
 He conducted himself faithfully and wholeheartedly in the Lord’s presence (Is 38:3).
 “He put his trust in the Lord, the God of Israel; and neither before him nor after him was there anyone like him among all the kings of Judah” (2 Kgs 18:5).

 Then Hezekiah became proud (2 Chr 32:25).
 His house was no longer in order (see Is 38:1).
-He became deathly sick and didn't even thank the Lord for healing him (2 Chr 32:25).
-In three years, he fathered a son, Manasseh, and probably did a terrible job of parenting this child, for the son grew up to do "greater evil than all that was done by the Amorites before him" (2 Kgs 21:11).
+He became deathly sick, was miraculously healed, and didn’t even thank the Lord for healing him (2 Chr 32:25).
+Three years after his healing, he fathered a son, Manasseh, and possibly failed in parenting this child, for the son grew up to do “greater evil than all that was done by the Amorites before him” (2 Kgs 21:11).

-The great King Hezekiah died a failure after having such a glorious reign.
+The great King Hezekiah left a tarnished legacy after such a glorious start to his reign.
 He fell away from the Lord because of the sin of pride.
-Pride ruined Hezekiah's love.
+Pride ruined Hezekiah’s love.
 Resist temptations to pride.
-Don't lose your love.
+Don’t lose your love.

 Prayer: Father, I choose love instead of pride.